-Each learning objective for a Design and Technology lesson is skills-based and links to the wider project across the curriculum; objectives and anticipated outcomes are clear, but not limiting, as we want to give children the opportunity to innovate and find practical solutions.
+Each intended end point for a Design and Technology lesson is skills-based and links to the wider project across the curriculum; objectives and anticipated outcomes are clear, but not limiting, as we want to give children the opportunity to innovate and find practical solutions.
 Lessons are situated with the ‘design, make, evaluate’ cycle and children and encouraged to continually problem-solve and think critically about their own designs and those of others.
 When specific technical knowledge is taught, it applies directly to an exciting and engaging project to situate the children’s new knowledge in context.
 Children are given the opportunity to learn about cooking and nutrition through practical cooking lessons, and as a Barnet Healthy Schools Gold Award holder, we teach the understanding of a healthy and balanced diet throughout the children’s time at Trent.

 Pupils examine and analyse the work of famous designers, innovators, and scientists linked to their project.
 Pupils have the opportunity to analyse their designs and situate their designs in a historical and cultural context.
 Pupils explore what problem the designer was trying to solve, and the benefits and limitations of their design, using the language of Design and Technology.
 Pupils are also offered the opportunity to respond to design and designers orally, in written contexts and through their own artistic and design responses.